Mokhov (musician): Music placements

 Mokhov's track "Fly Away" was used in a video for the 2014 Australian Open major tennis tournament, in a video commissioned by the City of Toronto documenting the installation of the art installation Forever Bicycles by Chinese contemporary artist Ai Weiwei and in a commercial by Braun for their CoolTec electric razor.
 His tracks "Soul Link" and "Love Shine" were used in videos by Boeing about metallic microlattice and solar cells respectively.
 His track "Sky High" was used in a video by Fox Sports featuring Michael Jordan speaking out against gun violence, in a video by Boeing about converted freighters and in a video by Gilt featuring American actress and model Kate Bosworth.
 His tracks "Eternal Wings" and "Tides of Clarity" were used in an episode of Culture Beat on the VICE Media and Intel channel The Creators Project.
 His track "Bliss Life" was used by Vail Ski Resort for their opening day 2015 video.
 His tracks "Purity" and "Glass Soul" were used in videos by Shiseido featuring American film actress Jennifer Connelly for their skin care product line Future Solution LX.
 His track "Magic Times" was used in the ice truck melt video by Canadian Tire and in the Poland episode of the Amazon Web Services series Now Go Build.
 His track "Halcyon Days" was used in a video by Harvard Business Review featuring the author Jeff Dyer and in a video by Boeing about digital flight decks.
 His track "Love Love Revolution" was used in the film The Thing About Harry.

 Mokhov's music was featured in the soundtrack of the racing video game Gear.Club by the video game developer Eden Games.

 Soundtracks

-Mokhov has created the scores for the 2008 documentary film Signed and the 2012 short film Academic Integrity.
+Mokhov has created the scores for the 2008 documentary film Signed, the 2012 short film Academic Integrity and the 2023 short film Artjom.
 He has also created the soundtrack for the 2014 puzzle video game Digits by the software company Simple Machine.